nomilous/eo/.metadata/.metadata/.metadata/README.md

                                                ipso.

-                                      'one small step for Man'
+                                    'one small step for Mankind'